jultra/hw-sinatra-saas-hangperson/hw-sinatra-saas-hangperson-walkthrough-part1.md

 https://www.reddit.com/r/ruby/comments/rv4yo/get_rid_of_that_code_smell_attributes/
 https://github.com/troessner/reek/blob/master/docs/Attribute.md

+Please also see the "principle of least privilege": https://en.wikipedia.org/wiki/Principle_of_least_privilege

 Note also that the self-check question about instance variables it not actually correct in that the tests are not specifying the hangperson class has instance variables, they are specifying that they have certain instance methods available, so in fact adding `attr_accessor` methods here is breaking the rule of only ever do the absolute minimum to make tests pass.
 Perhaps I'm being overly pedantic here, but there is no need to make instance variables to make these tests pass.
 The tests will move on in exactly the same way with the following code:

 ```rb